There’s a saying about real estate that suggests sinking your hard-earned money into property is ‘as safe as houses’.

 The capital growth of my property portfolio gave me the equity for the deposit and the rental income gave me the serviceability.

 And that’s why I chose the location of that property very carefully.

 That’s because the long term trend of the rich getting richer and the gap between the rich and the average Australian widening is not going to change – which is why you should aim to buy in areas where the local demographic have higher income levels, so they can afford to pay more for properties and to improve the properties they already own.

 People living in many of the cheaper locations and regional Australia will experience minimal wages growth over the next few years, so there will be limited possibilities for capital growth.

-Of course many of the tenants in these locations are living there because they can’t afford to buy a property, and moving forward are unlikely to be able to afford rental increases either.
+Of course, many of the tenants in these locations are living there because they can’t afford to buy a property, and moving forward is unlikely to be able to afford rental increases either.

-On the other hand, many tenants living in the more affluent locations are the living there for lifestyle reasons and since they have higher incomes, in general they will be able afford to pay you more rent over the years.
+On the other hand, many tenants living in the more affluent locations are living there for lifestyle reasons and since they have higher incomes, in general, they will be able to afford to pay you more rent over the years.